Lucie Hradecká: 2002–2008: Career beginnings, first pro tour titles

 She won her first doubles title on the WTA Tour in 2006 at Portorož with partner Renata Voráčová as the fourth-seeded team.
 In the final, the Czech team defeated Eva Birnerová and Émilie Loit, the second seeds, by walkover.
 They also had a victory over the top-seeds Maria Elena Camerin and Emmanuelle Gagliardi in the semifinals.

 As qualifiers, she reached the third round of doubles competition with Hana Šromová at the 2006 Wimbledon Championships, then lost to fifth seeds Meghann Shaughnessy and Anna-Lena Grönefeld.
-En route, they defeated 12th-seeds Svetlana Kuznetsova and Amélie Mauresmo, the previous year's Wimbledon doubles runner-ups by walkover.
+En route, they defeated 12th-seeds Svetlana Kuznetsova and Amélie Mauresmo, the previous year's Wimbledon runner-ups by walkover.

 In 2007, she made the doubles semifinals of the Indian Wells Open tournament with Voráčová.
 En route, the team defeated Janette Husárová and Meghann Shaughnessy, the seventh seeds, in the first round, and third-seeded Virginia Ruano Pascual and Paola Suárez in three sets in the quarterfinals, and then lost to top seeds Lisa Raymond and Samantha Stosur.

 Later that year, Hradecká and Voráčová won at Bad Gastein, beating Ágnes Szávay and Vladimíra Uhlířová.
 They also won the 2007 Portorož title, beating Elena Likhovtseva and Andreja Klepač in the finals.

 Hradecká reached her first singles final at Bad Gastein in July 2008, where, as a qualifier, she got to the final, but lost to the fourth-seed Pauline Parmentier 4–6, 4–6.
 She also reached the doubles final.